MatthewJDavis/matthewjdavis.github.io/_posts/2017-08-24-docker-pester.md

 ![build the docker file](/images/pester-docker/docker-build.png)

 You should now be able to see your new image and create containers from it.
-The -t option adds the tag of awspowershell to the image.
+The -t parameter adds the tag of awspowershell to the image.

 ```bash
 docker image list